Review Process

 Editorial Review Process

-- Each manuscript is independently evaluated by two or more qualified editors with domain expertise.
+- Each manuscript is independently evaluated by two or more qualified reviewers with domain expertise.

 - Evaluation focuses on originality, theoretical contribution, ethical considerations, and relevance to the journal’s interdisciplinary mission.

-- Decisions are made collectively and transparently, ensuring inclusivity and fairness in editorial judgment.
+- Decisions are made collectively and transparently, ensuring inclusivity and fairness in editorial judgement.

 Integrity, Ethics, and Quality Assurance